Flawless Physio Logo

 by James McCormack

-One of the most common symptoms of Mid Portion Achilles Tendinoiapthy is stiff first thing in the morning when you get out of bed which eases within 5-10 minutes of walking.
-A similar pattern may be noticed when walking after a period of sitting.
+One of the most common symptoms of mid-portion Achilles Tendinopathy is stiffness first thing in the morning when you get out of bed.
+We expect this stiffness to ease within 5-10 minutes of walking and in up to 30 minutes in chronic cases.
+A similar pattern of stiffness may be noticed when walking after a period of sitting.

-It is usual for Mid Portion Achilles Tendinopathy to be painful at the start of an exercise, warm-up and then the pain subsides.
-However, the pain usually is worse the morning after exercise.
+It is usual for mid-portion Achilles Tendinopathy to be painful at the start of an exercise and warm-up, and then the pain subsides.
+However, the pain usually gets worse in the morning after exercise.

 Achilles Tendon Problems diagram